facebook/react-native-website/docs/native-modules-ios.md

 ```

 You can use any name that fits the native module you are building.
-Name the interface `RCTCalendarModule` since you are creating a calendar native module.
-Since ObjC does not have language-level support for namespaces like Java or C++, convention is to prepend the interface name with a substring.
+Name the class `RCTCalendarModule` since you are creating a calendar native module.
+Since ObjC does not have language-level support for namespaces like Java or C++, convention is to prepend the class name with a substring.
 This could be an abbreviation of your application name or your infra name.
 RCT, in this example, refers to React.

-As you can see below, the CalendarModule interface implements the `RCTBridgeModule` protocol.
+As you can see below, the CalendarModule class implements the `RCTBridgeModule` protocol.
 A native module is an Objective-C class that implements the `RCTBridgeModule` protocol.

 Next up, let’s start implementing the native module.
 Create the corresponding implementation file, `RCTCalendarModule.m`, in the same folder and include the following content: